yuanxiongbear/bc_election_turnout/Group_Contract.md

 # How to deal with conflict

 1. If there's conflict, try one on one conversation first.
 Try to understand each other's view points.
-If not solved move it to the team.
+If it is not solved move it to the team.
 If still can't be solved move to MDS instructor.
 2. Try to set up expectations and buffer space to avoid last-min drama.

 # Team meeting schdule (PST)